The variety of equipment used in bikepacking races means that the range of equipment costs is large, but estimates for reasonable options are given.

 I finish this page with some general advice on what aspects to spend your limited resources on and what to focus on when choosing equipment.

 Nearly all cyclists place too much emphasis on the weight of their equipment because they wrongly believe that this is the primary determinant of their cycling speed and is a pure measure of the quality of their equipment.
-The analyses contained in the Factors That Determine Cycling Speed section actually showed that on the relatively mountainous route of the 2016 Transcontinental Race, weight/gravitational resistance was expected to make up only about 38% of the total resistance felt by an average-strength rider across the entire route whereas air resistance accounted for slightly more at 43%.
+The analyses contained in the What Determines Cycling Speed? section actually showed that on the relatively mountainous route of the 2016 Transcontinental Race, weight/gravitational resistance was expected to make up only about 38% of the total resistance felt by an average-strength rider across the entire route whereas air resistance accounted for slightly more at 43%.
 Tire rolling resistance was third at 11% and mechanical resistance (bearings and drivetrain) followed at 5%; the remaining 2% was deemed to be due to braking.

 I previously made the mistake of spending money to reduce weight, but have since learned that this is not a good use of my resources.
 In addition, you can often save significant weight for free by not taking items that you don’t need, but don’t compromise comfort, practicality, reliability, or time efficiency, by doing so.
 Knowing what items are essential for you can only be learned through experience, so just go out and ride your bike lots to figure it out, which if you’re carrying any extra body fat can also help you to lose weight in another part of the equation.